 Different ways to legally smooth income over a number of years to ensure an individual is maximizing access to the lowest marginal tax rates.

 In addition to increases in marginal tax rates, individuals should consider other costs of additional income.
-For example, an individual with a child may lose financial support in the form of reduced Canada Child Benefit (CCB) payments.
+For example, an individual with a child may receive reduced Canada Child Benefit (CCB) payments.
 Likewise, excessive personal income may reduce receipts of OAS, GIS, GST/HST credit and other provincial/ territorial programs.

 There are a variety of different ways to legally smooth income over a number of years to ensure an individual is maximizing access to the lowest marginal tax rates.
 For example,

-- In owner/managed companies, owners may take more, or less, earnings out of the company.
+- Taking more, or less, earnings out of the company (in respect of owner-managed companies).

 - Realizing investments with a capital gain/loss.